NoMan2000/oopPHP/readme.md

 PHPStorm is a full IDE built specifically for PHP users.
 You can use a different IDE or a text editor, but this course will rely heavily on some of the advanced features of PHPStorm.
 There is a free 30 day trial.

+## Notes

 Installing on Windows will require extra steps.

+Nginx error, using php7.0-fpm instead of php7.1-fpm.
+This caused an error on initial installation.